 Employees also play a key role in succession planning and can be viable buyers of the company through a management buyout (MBO).
 A company’s valuation and ability to access financing will also improve as lenders and investors view the depth and breadth of a strong management team positively.

-Consider these factors when going through the hiring process to improve your chances of hiring the right candidate:
+Consider these factors when going through the hiring process to improve your chances of hiring the right employee: